 What is the role of participating churches?

 Partnering churches develop a team of volunteers who are trained to advocate for a child waiting to be adopted from their community.
-Churches commit to advocating for their child for six months following adoption.
+Churches commit to advocating for their child up until six months following adoption.
 Each team has regular efforts that include:

 - visiting their child at least once a month